 This habitat is located over c.
-50rkm downstream in the Feale estuary, according to the conservation objectives map 12 for the SAC (NPWS, 2012).
+36rkm downstream, according to the conservation objectives map 12 for the SAC (NPWS, 2012).
 The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC due to distance.